Widen/tap-rest-api-msdk/README.md

 - `oauth_expiration_secs`: optional: Used for OAuth2 authentication method.
 This optional setting is a timer for the expiration of a token in seconds.
 If not set the OAuth will use the default expiration set in the token by the authorization server.
 - `aws_credentials`: optional: A object of Key/Value pairs to support AWS authentication when using the AWS authenticator.
-While the tap can use AWS [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) environment variables and aws_profiles, the [AWS service code](https://docs.aws.amazon.com/general/latest/gr/rande.html) needs to be specified e.g. `es` for OpenSearch / Elastic Search.
+While the tap can use AWS [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) environment variables and aws_profiles instead of supplying the keys and region, the [AWS service code](https://docs.aws.amazon.com/general/latest/gr/rande.html) needs to be specified e.g. `es` for OpenSearch / Elastic Search.
 By default the requirement to use `use_signed_credentials` is set to true.
 Config example:
   ```json
   { "aws_access_key_id": "my_aws_key_id",
     "aws_secret_access_key": "my_aws_secret_access_key",